 Cooking beef has been a longstanding bone of contention between G and I. He prefers his steak done rare, I like mine cooked to death.
 We both, however, can happily agree on carne asada cooked juicy, tender and with barely a tinge of pink at medium well.

-Although western tastes prefer carne asada medium rare in all its bloody glory, I’ve enjoyed this Mexican-style grilled meat countless times in Mexican restaurants and Mexican parties I’ve been invited to and it is traditionally cooked to the side of well done.
+Although western tastes prefer this grilled meat medium rare in all its bloody glory, I’ve enjoyed authentic Mexican carne asada countless times in Mexican restaurants and Mexican parties I’ve been invited to and it is traditionally cooked to the side of well done.
 This allows tearing the meat apart and tucking flavorful pieces into warm tortillas easier and more convenient.

-- 3 pounds flap meat (Ranchera), sliced to about ¼-inch thick
+- 3 pounds flap meat, sliced to about 1/4-inch thick

 - 1 teaspoon pepper